dokeeno/dokeeno.github.com/_posts/2012-05-28-adding-a-product-update.md

 ![Product Update Page](/images/adding-a-update/add-update.png)

-Field in the above form is described below.
+Fields in the above form is described below.

 ##1.Title
 The title of the Update.
 This will be shown in the Dashboard as well as the title of the Documentaton.